-- Changes to security settings (rowLevelSharingSource or rowLevelSecurityFilter) in a dataflow have no effect on datasets that already exist.
-You must change those settings on the edit dataset page. - When sharing inheritance is enabled, you can set the security predicate to 'false' to block all users not covered by sharing.
+- If the dataset already exists, changes to its security settings must be done directly by editing the dataset.
+After a dataset is created, changes to security settings in the dataflow (rowLevelSharingSource or rowLevelSecurityFilter) or recipe (Security Predicate) have no effect. - When sharing inheritance is enabled, you can set the security predicate to 'false' to block all users not covered by sharing.
 In fact, this predicate is the default when sharing is enabled on existing datasets.